For Muslims, the Qur’an is a book providing guidance—but for Christians, the Bible has more than guidance: good news.

 Less frequently—and as is the case in certain syncretistic Christian environments—some Muslims read verses from the Qur’an as incantations or to ward off evil in certain situations.
 Additionally, some Muslims display copies of the Qur’an in their homes, cars, and places of business because its very presence is considered to bring luck and protection.
 Thus, in certain Muslim cultures, the book itself is viewed as a talisman or charm.

-Though the Bible and the Qur’an are both sacred texts that offer guidance and instruction, this chapter has shown that there is a great deal of difference between the two books.
+Though the Bible and the Qur’an are both sacred texts that offer guidance and instruction, this article has shown that there is a great deal of difference between the two books.
 The Qur’an, as a book of poetic guidance, provides the Muslim community with a window through which to view God’s will for their lives.
 Following its instruction, memorizing its words, and reciting its message display pious devotion and invite spiritual and material rewards.

 The biggest difference, however, between the Qur’an and the Bible is that the Qur’an reveals only God’s will and instructions for how to order one’s life.
 It does not reveal God himself.
 Having investigated the essential differences between the Qur’an and the Bible, many of the similarities prove to be rather superficial in the light of such distinct purposes and functions of both books in their respective faiths.
 Thus while a Christian communicator of the gospel might be tempted to stand on the apparent common ground of qur’anic ethics, teachings, and characters, we must do so cautiously.
 Central concepts like sin, God, and forgiveness must be explored beyond the initial and superficial similarities in order to truly communicate the biblical gospel.